Do Handheld 3D Scanners Make Reverse Engineering More Tedious?

 While even the best portable 3D scanners have metrology-grade technology, easy-to-use software and the ability to scan small and large objects, they might not be what you’re looking for if you need the most precise scans for your manufacturing procedures.

-Because reverse engineering allows researchers to deconstruct, manipulate or remodel objects in digital form without having to test it out on real objects, research can be conducted with less of a time pressure for things such as medical findings and with more thoroughness for things such as new car technology that will provide a better driving experience than the competition.
+Because reverse engineering allows researchers to deconstruct, manipulate or remodel objects in their digital twin form without having to test it out on real objects, research can be conducted with less of a time pressure for things such as medical findings and with more thoroughness for things such as new car technology that will provide a better driving experience than the competition.

 Scan data can be used later down the road to reproduce the actual 3D printing of certain objects.
 Since the scanned data is viable, this means that the measurements taken must be clear and detailed.
 Oftentimes with handheld 3D scanners, the problem is that images lack the precision and clarity called for in certain applications.